 After checking the battery, slide the instrument selector switch to the NORMAL position.
-Slide the range switch to the ×0.1 position.
-A small meter needle deflection will likely occur, due to normal background radiation.
-If the meter needle deflects past full-scale, slide the range switch to the next highest range until a reading can be determined.
-The amount of deflection will depend upon the amount of normal background radiation.
+Slide the range switch to the ×1 position.
+A small meter needle deflection will likely occur due to normal background radiation.
+If the meter needle deflects past full-scale slide the range switch to the next highest range until a reading can be determined.
+The amount of deflection will depend upon the detector and meter scale used, and the amount of normal background radiation.
 The instrument speaker should emit a frequency (clicks) relative to the increase in meter reading.